mkgiga/wizzy2/README.md

 ## Usage and Installation

 ### 1. Installation
-1.
   ```
   git clone https://github.com/mkgiga/wizzy2.git
   ```
-2.

   ```
   cd wizzy2
   ```
-3.

   ```
   npm install
   ```
-4.

   ```
   npm run build
   ```

-5. Load dist/wizzy2.build.js inside a web page using your favorite method, such as a simple `<script>` tag, or a browser extension like Tampermonkey if you want to use it on any page.
+Now load dist/wizzy2.build.js inside a web page using your favorite method, such as a simple `<script>` tag, or a browser extension like Tampermonkey if you want to use it on any page.

 ### 2. Usage
 (Coming soon)

 ## FAQ (Frequently Asked Questions)
 - *What happened to wizzy 1?*

   The first iteration of wizzy was a simple project that I never released publicly.
 It ended up being more of a proof of concept, which I scrapped so I could start fresh with a new codebase

 - *Why is this project called wizzy?*

   The name "wizzy" is a portmanteau of "wizard", "busy" and the long acronym "WYSIWYG" which stands for "What You See Is What You Get", which refers to any editor that shows the user the end-result of their work as they are working on it, such as Microsoft Word or Adobe Photoshop.

 - *Where can I find the source code?*

   Right here, dummy.
 Look at the top of the page.

 - *Can I use this project in my own project?*

   Yes!
 This project is licensed under the [MIT License](#license), which means you can use it in your own projects, commercial or otherwise, as long as you include the license with your project.
 It's not required, but I would be very happy if you included a link to this project in your project's acknowledgements or credits.

 ## License